Gael-Lopes-Da-Silva/tiny.brainfuck/README.md

 Build From Source
 ------------------------------------------------------------------

 Make sure to have a ready to use installation of rust.
+More info [here](https://www.rust-lang.org/tools/install).

 ~~~
 git clone https://github.com/Gael-Lopes-Da-Silva/mini_brainfuck.git